 - 3.3.1 The Board shall establish a Committee structure that it determines best meets its own needs, taking account of any regulatory or Welsh Government requirements.
 As a minimum, it must establish Committees which covers the following aspect of Board business: - Audit and Assurance; - Remuneration and Terms of Service, and - Education, Commissioning and Quality Committee. - 3.3.2 In designing its Committee structure and operating arrangements, the Board shall take full account of the need to: - Embed corporate standards, priorities and requirements, e.g., equality and human rights across all areas of activity; and - Maximise cohesion and integration across all aspects of governance and assurance. - 3.3.3 Each Committee established by or on behalf of the Board must have its own SOs or detailed terms of reference and operating arrangements, which must be formally approved by the Board.
-These must establish its governance and ways of working, setting out, as a minimum:

-- The scope of its work (including its purpose and any delegated powers and authority); - Membership and quorum; - Meeting arrangements; - Relationships and accountabilities with others (including the Board its Committees and Advisory Groups) - Any budget and financial responsibility, where appropriate;; - Secretariat and other support; - Training, development and performance; and - Reporting and assurance arrangements. - 3.3.4 In doing so, the Board shall specify which aspects of these SOs are not applicable to the operation of the Committee, keeping any such aspects to the minimum necessary.
-Detailed terms of reference and operating arrangements for the Committees established by the Board are set out in Schedule 3. - 3.3.5 The membership of any such Committees including the designation of Chair; definition of member roles and powers and terms and conditions of appointment (including remuneration and reimbursement) will usually be determined by the Board, based on the recommendation of HEIW Chair, and subject to any specific requirements, directions or regulations made by the Welsh Ministers.
-Depending on the Committee's defined role and remit, membership may be drawn from the HEIW Board, its staff (subject to the conditions set in Standing Order 3.3.6) or others not employed by HEIW. - 3.3.6 Executive Directors or other HEIW officers shall not normally be appointed as Committee Chairs.
+These must establish its governance and ways of working, setting out, as a minimum: - The scope of its work (including its purpose and any delegated powers and authority); - Membership and quorum; - Meeting arrangements; - Relationships and accountabilities with others (including the Board its Committees and Advisory Groups) - Any budget and financial responsibility, where appropriate; - Secretariat and other support; - Training, development and performance; and - Reporting and assurance arrangements. - 3.3.4 In doing so, the Board shall specify which aspects of these SOs are not applicable to the operation of the Committee, keeping any such aspects to the minimum necessary.
+Detailed terms of reference and operating arrangements for the Committees established by the Board are set out in Schedule 3. - 3.3.5 The membership of any such Committees including the designation of Chair; definition of member roles and powers and terms and conditions of appointment (including remuneration and reimbursement) will usually be determined by the Board, based on the recommendation of HEIW Chair, and subject to any specific requirements, directions or regulations made by the

+Welsh Ministers.
+Depending on the Committee's defined role and remit, membership may be drawn from the HEIW Board, its staff (subject to the conditions set in Standing Order 3.3.6) or others not employed by HEIW.

+3.3.6 Executive Directors or other HEIW officers shall not normally be appointed as Committee Chairs, nor should they be appointed to serve as members on any Committee set up to review the exercise of functions delegated to officers.
 Designated HEIW officers shall, however, be in attendance at such Committees, as appropriate.